XTLS/Xray-examples/Serverless-for-Iran/README.md

+# Access almost all websites & services directly, for every person in Iran

-### Configs here can not contain "bypassing sanctions" contents (not allowed on US GitHub)
+**Configs here can not contain "bypassing sanctions" contents (inappropriate on US GitHub)**

-### Please join the official Xray Iranian group https://t.me/projectXhttp to get the whole working configs
+**Please join the official Xray Iranian group https://t.me/projectXhttp to get the whole working configs**

 # Serverless for Iran